AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_overview.md

 ### Retrieve the chat room attributes

-All the chat room members can retrieve the chat room attributes including the chat room name and descriptions.
+All the chat room members can retrieve the chat room attributes, including the chat room name and descriptions.

 ### Modify the chat room name

 Only the chat room owner has the privilege to modify the chat room name.

-### Modify the chat room notification
+### Modify chat room notifications

-Only the chat room owner has the privilege to edit and delete the chat room notification.
-Once the notification is updated, all the chat room member is informed of this update by callback events.
+Only the chat room owner has the privilege to edit and delete chat room notifications.
+Once the notification is updated, all the chat room members are informed of this update by callback events.

 ### Transfer the chat room ownership

-The chat room owner can transfer the ownership to the specified chat room member.
+The chat room owner can transfer the ownership to a specified chat room member.

 ### Add and remove the chat room admin

-The chat room owner can add and remove the chat room admin.
+The chat room owner can add and remove a chat room admin.

-### Mute the specified chat room member
+### Mute a specified chat room member

-The chat room owner or admin can mute the specified chat room member.
+The chat room owner or an admin can mute a specified chat room member.

-### Mute all the chat room members
+### Mute all chat room members

-The chat room owner or admin can mute all the chat room members.
-By default, the chat room owner and admin are excluded from the chat room mute list.
+The chat room owner or an admin can mute all the chat room members at once.
+By default, the chat room owner and all admins are excluded from the chat room mute list, as are any members on the allow list.

 ### Manage the chat room allow list

-The chat room owner or admin can add the specified members to the chat room allow list, and remove them from the list.
-Once added to the chat room allow list, the members can send messages to the chat room even when the chat room owner or admin has muted all the chat room members.
+The chat room owner or admin add or remove specified members from the chat room allow list.
+Members on the allow list can send messages to the chat room even when the chat room owner or an admin has muted all the chat room members.

 ### Manage the chat room block list